9040010697/CURD_SpringBoot_H2_DB_Swagger/CURD_SpringBoot_H2_DB_Swagger/ProductService/readme.md

 If you want to import this project
-In eclipse import as a existing maven project and do below steps in eclipse/command line
+In eclipse import as existing maven project and do below steps in eclipse/command line

 mvn update
 mvn clean install